MicrosoftDocs/dynamics365-guidance/guidance/business-processes/glossary.md

 ### Travel requisition

 A travel requisition lists the expenses incurred for the purpose of travel.
 A travel requisition is submitted for review and can be used to authorize expenses.
 You may be required to submit a travel requisition before you incur any expense that is charged to the organization.

+### Trial balance

+The trial balance in Dynamics 365 is a summary of all the account balances in the general ledger, serving as a preliminary step in the financial period closure process.
+It helps identify errors and ensure that debits equal credits before finalizing the closure.
+The Trial balance in Dynamics 365 Finance can be printed as a report, viewed with a real-time inquiry screen or generated as a financial statement.

 ### Two-way matching